bra1nDump/ai-task-vscode/docs/backlog.md

 ## UX

+- Onboarding
 - Add play button to @bread comments - instead of @run
 - Delay scroll into view until there's only a single match ?
 I thought it would already do that
 - Indentation should ideally be taken into account when generating diffs to match the indentation preferred by the user.
 This is low priority since type script does not care about it
 - Preview also scrolls up all the time as we are re-writing the document.
 I wonder if we were to append to the document instead of write to fs scroll would be preserved
 - Preview for the high level oftentimes flickers.
 Not sure what causes itb but try larger outputs
   - we rewriting the entire file.
 Workaround documented in append function
+- Provide token count on the input and provide approximate price
+- Add discord server link to hight level output

 ## [Partially done with multi-file edit, focus on other things for now] Type at cursor - allows me to replace continue for personal use